 Many job boards make it incredibly easy to apply for jobs.
 If you've previously uploaded your résumé/filled out a profile, you might just need to click a button.
 This seemingly simplifies things, but that may not always be good.

 You don’t want to lose track of which positions you've applied for.
 You never know when an employer might contact you, so you need good records of what you submitted.
 You don't want to blow your chance by seeming flustered or surprised on that initial call.
-Set up a spreadsheet or other system to track your progress.
+Set up a spreadsheet or use a system like ApplyMate to track your progress.

 5. Don't Rely Solely On Job Boards

 Job boards make it easier for everyone to find open positions, not just you.
-Indeed has received more than 200 million unique visitors ... in a month!
+Indeed receives more than 200 million unique visitors ... in a month!
 As a result, positions listed in job search engines receive hundreds of applications.